If you use spreadsheets to create more than 20 purchase orders monthly, you know the process is time-consuming and error-prone.

 Granular Access Control

-As your company grows, you need better access controls.
+As your company grows, you need better permissions and access controls.
 This allows you to control individual users or user group access.

 For example, You only want certain users to see all purchase orders in the company.